jonathanfox5/pianojam/template.md

 The 3 month challenge gives you extra time to learn a longer / more difficult piece.

 <<[3 month challenge]>>

 ---

+### Submissions from last month's Piano Jam

+*Just to be clear, the username links are links to the posts.*

+*If you still have a submission but you feel it's too late then please do post it anyway and I'll happily edit it in!*

+<<[Submissions]>>

+---